words text scrabble blocks

 This is no small decision.
 We face a choice every day: we can choose obedience and experience daily salvation which is victory over our problems.
 Or we can choose faith alone, which secures our eternal salvation in heaven.
 The key to overcoming life’s struggles lies in obedience.
 God’s Word protects us and all the darts of the enemy will not come to fruition.
 As Scripture states: “Take up the shield of faith, with which you can extinguish all the flaming arrows of the evil one.”(Ephesians 6:16 NIV)

-This act of shutting down Satan’s missles with our Words gives us victory over daily problems.
+This act of shutting down Satan’s missles with our Words spoken from a surrendered life, gives us victory over problems- no matter how seeminly insurmountable they appear.

 Food For Thought,